 14. Have Breakfast For Dinner

 15. Random Act Of Kindness Day

-All day long everyone in the family does random acts of kindness in secret.
+All day long everyone in the family does random acts of kindness in secret to spread Christmas cheer.

 16. Kids Cook Dinner Night

 Parents, you choose if you want to camp out with the kids or just let them have all the fun!